Select-Property/node_technical_interview/README.md

 ## Exercise 4: Request Latency

-When we are retrieve blog posts we also need to pull it's outreach information from a thrid party service.
-Currently this is not a problem with there being such low numbers of blog posts per aurthor, but in the future this may become a problem when pulling a large number of posts.
+When we retrieve a blog posts we also need to make an extra request to retreive it's outreach information from a thrid party service.

+Currently this is not a problem with there being such low numbers of blog posts per aurthor, but in the future this may become a problem when we have a larger number of posts.

 The latency per request to the thrid party is unknown.
-How would we resolve this problem in the future.
+Can you provide any solutions in how we could tackle this problem in the future?

 ----